 Annapurna region trek embraces a variety of landscapes.
 The walk to Annapurna Base Camp starts in the lower fertile hills.
-You will pass through the terraced rice fields, oak, and rhododendron forest as you ascend higher.
+As you ascend higher, you will pass through the terraced rice fields, oak, and rhododendron forest.
 During the Spring season, the blooming rhododendron forest adds more pleasure to your journey.
-Don’t worry.
+Don't worry.
 The trek never fails to astonish you with its incredible mountain views.
 They become a regular backdrop throughout your tour to the Annapurna Base Camp.
 The stunning views of Machhapuchhre and the 8000m giant Dhaulagiri make you feel overwhelmed.

-Moreover, the idea of fascinating peaks and sunrise from Poonhill is just outstanding.
-High altitude mountain lakes such as Tilicho and Ice Lake in the Annapurna region provide you with a different trekking experience.
+Moreover, the idea of fascinating peaks and sunrise from Poonhill is outstanding. -Furthermore, highaltitude mountain lakes such as Tilicho and Ice Lake in the Annapurna region provide you with a different trekking experience.
 Apart from all of these, the arid landscape of the Upper Mustang makes your trek to the Annapurna region more wonderful and reminiscing.

 Community and Local Culture:

-Everest region is the home to famous Sherpa people who practice Tibetan Buddhism.
-These people are well known for their endurance and stamina at a higher elevations.
-As the Sherpa people inhabit the whole Everest region, you can observe a similar type of culture and tradition along the way to Everest Base Camp.
+Everest region is home to famous Sherpa people who practice Tibetan Buddhism.
+These people are well known for their endurance and stamina at a higher elevation.
+As the Sherpa people inhabit the Everest region, you can observe a similar culture and tradition along the way to Everest Base Camp.
 People living in this region are primarily engaged in tourism.
-You will pass various mani walls, prayer wheels, prayer flags, chortens, and Buddhist monasteries.
+Therefore, you will pass various mani walls, prayer wheels, flags, chortens, and Buddhist monasteries.
 The beauty of the famous Tengboche Monastery leaves you spellbound.
-During your stay at Namche Bazar, it is highly recommended to visit the Sherpa cultural site in the town, such as Khangba Ngingba house, the oldest traditional Sherpa home.
+During your stay at Namche Bazar, visiting the Sherpa cultural site in the town is highly recommended, such as Khangba Ngingba house, the oldest traditional Sherpa home.

 If we observe the trek by pointing out the altitude, Everest Base Camp Trek is the most challenging.
 With the increase in size, there is a high chance of getting altitude sickness.
 Starting the trek from Lukla, the trail leads you to an elevation of 5364m.
 Further, hiking up to a high-altitude place like Kalapathar adds more pain to your knees and shoulder.
-Also, if you decide to do Gokyo to Everest Base Camp Trek, you have to cross Renjo La Pass and Cho La Pass, which are situated at an elevation of 5360m and 5420m, respectively.
-You have to spend several days above the temperature of 4000m.
+Also, if you decide to do Gokyo to Everest Base Camp Trek, you must cross Renjo La Pass and Cho La Pass, which are situated at 5360m and 5420m, respectively.
+Moreover, you must spend several days above the temperature of 4000m.
 Hence to avoid acute mountain sickness, you should take proper acclimatization.

 While doing the Annapurna Base Camp Trek, we will be trekking to the elevation of 4130m from sea level, making the Annapurna region trek comparatively less complicated.
 Moreover, we should not have to spend more days at a higher altitude while traversing the trail of Annapurna Base Camp.